pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/config_file_syntax/_index.md

 Figure 1 – Example of a Configuration parameters section

 ### Configuration examples
-The following sections show several configuration examples for the most common components available in the PIP.Services toolkit.
+The following sections show several configuration examples for the most common components available in the Pip.Services toolkit.
 They are presented in alphabetical order and serve as a guide that can be adapted to your specific needs.

 #### CloudWatch